yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 {{< note title="Note" >}}

 - This page does not contain an exhaustive list of all the metrics exported by YugabyteDB.
 - This page only covers metrics and not query tuning.
-To learn more about query tuning in YugabyteDB, please visit this page.
+To learn more about query tuning in YugabyteDB, refer to [Query tuning](../../../explore/query-1-performance/).

 {{< /note >}}